vvvyyynet/vvvyyynet_utils_maplibre/README.md

 - feat: find solution for `GeometryCollection` maybe, this should sort of recall the function?!

 ### Chore and Refactor
+- *chore: should I move away from camelCase completely?
+What does it serve, except larger bundle size for having two stylespec names now?
 - *chore: simplify names of `idColl` and `callback` using circle, line, fill, symbol, ... + specials
   - consider prefixing values with GlowLineColor or BackdropCircleRadius (requires extending the stylespecs (does it for callbacks and ids??) or using aliases, which is ugly)
 	- I guess it's best to just use 1-level-nesting instead of prefixing, since inside addLayer a circle and a backdropcircle are treated just the same!
 It's just the external bookkeeping that relies on separation, so nesting will do it.